Is Ovulation the Only Time You Can Get Pregnant?

-One of the most common questions people ask is: “Can I only get pregnant during ovulation?”
 The short answer is no—while ovulation is the time when conception is most likely, pregnancy can potentially happen outside of that exact moment due to biological variability.
-In this blog post, we’ll explore what ovulation means, what the “fertile window” is, how conception outside that window can still occur, and practical tips for both trying to conceive and avoid pregnancy.

 Ovulation is the moment in a menstrual cycle when a mature egg is released from the ovary into the fallopian tube.
 That egg remains viable for fertilization for approximately 12 to 24 hours.

 Ovulation typically occurs around the midpoint of a regular 28–day cycle—around Day 14, though the exact timing varies per person and per cycle.
-Tracking ovulation can be helpful for family planning.
+Tracking ovulation can be helpful, for lots of reasons.
 Signs to monitor include:

 - Basal Body Temperature (BBT): Small rise post–ovulation